When 33-year-old Maria was just a little girl, her parents moved from Mexico to Oakland.

-La Familia and the DA’s office are always improving transition plans to provide for individual needs and a continuum of support.
-Even after 18 months of ACJRP services, and even after graduation from ACJRP in 24 months there may be additional needs such as further legal services, and counseling.
-Also better opportunities become available for participants after ACJRP graduation, such as education, job training and jobs with a living wage that lead to careers.
+The DA team saw that ACJRP could be improved where participants transition from ACJRP services.
+With La Familia, the DA’s office created transition plans to provide for individual needs and a continuum of support after ACJRP funded services.
+Even after graduation from ACJRP in 24 months there may be additional needs such as further legal services, counseling, and especially job training and career development.
+ACJRP participants and ACJRP coaches themselves rely on the District Attorney’s Clean Slate team to get their records cleared through the court process.
+Through ACJRP and clean slate better opportunities become available, such as education, job training and jobs with a living wage that lead to careers.

-Part of that experience is brought by people like Doug Butler.
-Doug successfully rebuilt his life after serving a long prison sentence for murder.
-For years now, Doug has been a community leader and specialized in helping individuals build better lives, often through getting quality jobs that that can turn into careers with a living wage.
-Doug was hired by DA O’Malley in 2018 to team up with another ACJRP program veteran, Lisa Adams.
+Part of that experience is brought by people like Doug.
+Doug successfully rebuilt his life after serving a long prison sentence.
+For years now, Doug has been a community leader and has specialized in helping individuals build better lives, often through getting quality jobs that that can turn into careers with a living wage.
+Doug was hired by DA O’Malley in 2019 to team up with another ACJRP program veteran, Lisa.
 Lisa had already been working on the ACJRP team for some time as a DA specialist in coordination with La Familia.
-Lisa had previously served state and federal prison terms and yet she rebuilt her life before being recruited by the DA's office.
+Lisa had previously served state and federal prison terms and yet she rebuilt her life before being recruited by DA O'Malley.
 Today, Lisa and Doug are leaders in the community working to improve lives, especially through career building, as a way to reduce recidivism and improve public safety.
 DA O’Malley was inspired by the saying that “nothing stops a bullet like a job.”
-DA O’Malley brought nationally certified peer support training to Alameda County and all the ACJRP coaches have earned advanced certification side by side with Doug and Lisa, and the Assistant DA who oversees ACJRP.
+DA O’Malley brought nationally certified peer support training to Alameda County and all the ACJRP coaches have earned advanced certification side by side with Doug and Lisa.
+Equally important is O’Malley’s decision to dedicate internal resources to the program from the beginning.
+Led by an Assistant DA who has not only overseen ACJRP, but has been a daily contributor to its success since launch.
 Matching excellent peer support training with significant experience in the criminal justice system has proved to be a success in ACJRP and beyond, for those served and those who support them.
 Rodney, who supports so many, just got his own record erased through the teamwork of DA’s ACJRP and clean slate teams.

-“Justice Restoration Project provides a pathway for a better life,” DA O’Malley said.
+“Alameda County Justice Restoration Project provides a pathway for a better life,” DA O’Malley said.
 “Under the leadership of the District Attorney’s Office, we are changing the paradigm from simply supervision-based probation, to building outcomes of success.
 We understand that recidivism is a problem that affects communities throughout the county, the state, and the nation.”

 Repeatedly jailing low-level felony offenders and monitoring them through probation without providing support and opportunities for employment doesn’t work and is a bad use of taxpayer dollars.
-Instead, O’Malley sees the benefits of hands-on rehabilitation in the successes of participants like Maria and envisions the ACJRP as a model for the future.
-ACJRP is a new way of breaking the destructive cycle of recidivism and incarceration among low-level felony offenders by helping them build better - more hopeful lives, and improving Public Safety at the same time.
+Instead, O’Malley sees the benefits of hands-on rehabilitation in the successes of participants like Maria and envisions ACJRP as a model for the future.
+ACJRP is a new way of breaking the destructive cycle of recidivism and incarceration among low-level felony offenders by helping them build better - more hopeful lives and improving Public Safety at the same time.